 Our earlier work has led to the finding of a family of molecular structures: DNA- single wall carbon nanotube (SWCNT) hybrid (see figure below).
 SWCNTs are one-dimensional molecules that have the same cylindrical shape but different chiralities.
 Many fundamental studies and technological applications of SWCNT require a population of tubes with identical chirality that current syntheses can not provide.
-By constructing DNA-SWCNT hybrids with specific ssDNA sequences, we are able to chromatographically separate SWCNTs by their chiralities.
+By selecting out ordered DNA-SWCNT hybrids with specific ssDNA sequences, we are able to sort SWCNTs by their chiralities.
 SWCNT also provides a unique platform to study nucleic acid folding and other biophysical properties.
-Potential application of DNA/SWCNT interactions ranges from biosensing to DNA sequencing.
+Potential application of DNA/SWCNT interactions ranges from biosensing to programmable assembly of SWCNTs.

-Our current research covers the following two related areas:
+Our current research covers the following related areas: